thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/spm-plugin.md

 - The configuration file _must not_ be excluded from the list of sources for the target in the package manifest (that is, it should not be present in the `exclude` argument for the target).
-The build system does not have access to the file if it is excluded, however, `swift build` will result in a warning that the file should be excluded.
+The build system does not have access to the file if it is excluded, however, `language build` will result in a warning that the file should be excluded.
 - The plugin should only be used for leaf packages.
 The configuration file option only solves the problem for leaf packages that are using the Swift package